 Eventually, I took the knowledge I had learned from blogging and started my own online marketing agency.
-My best friend and I teamed up and Stodzy has been a leading marketing agency in the addiction treatment field for 6 straight years.
+My best friend and I teamed up and Stodzy has been a leading marketing agency in the healthcare field field for 10 straight years.

 Stodzy Inc. has been a groundbreaking media company which is bringing digital marketing and networking into industries that have traditionally been left behind.

 I am flattered and blessed to lead a team of such intelligent and passionate young men and women.
 We are shaping the future.